-and birth control programs are facing cuts in favor of programs that promote abstinence and the “rhythm method”
+and birth control programs are facing cuts in favor of public programs that promote abstinence and the “rhythm method”

 Learn more about the state of sex education in America and how to advocate for better sex education in your community